dosandk/date-range-calendar/readme.md

 });
 ```
 #### year
-Parameter "year" allows to set a year for the calendar.
+Parameter `year` allows to set a start year for the calendar.
 First month will be current.

 ```javascript